 NPAC SMS sends the M-SET for the updated attributes on the subscription version object(s) to the non-EDR Local SMS who are accepting downloads for the NPA-NXX.

 At the same time as step 1, NPAC SMS sends the M-SET for the updated attributes on the number pool block object to the EDR Local SMS who are accepting downloads for the NPA-NXX.
+For the XML interface, PBMD – NpbModifyDownload.

 Non-EDR Local SMS responds successfully to the M-SET.